-Normally, there is just one electrical pathway connecting these chambers and impulses which generate the heartbeat pass in only one direction (upper to lower).
+Normally, there is just one electrical pathway connecting these chambers and impulses which generate the heartbeat and this passes in only one direction (upper to lower).

 The extra pathway may allow the normal electrical signal to arrive at the ventricles more quickly than usual, causing “pre-excitation” and producing characteristic changes on the electrocardiogram (ECG).